Nemo64/marco-zone/_posts/2020-08-14-shared-aurora-serverless-using-cloudformation.md

 </figure>

-I'm going to use serverless to deploy the infrastructure, but most of my examples will be pure CloudFormation so you should be able to get along if you us other tools.
+I'm going to use serverless to deploy the infrastructure, but most of my examples will be pure CloudFormation so you should be able to get along if you use other tools.

 I'm going to use 2 kinds of cloudformation stacks